Electronic Claims (Office Ally/TriZetto)

 TRIZETTO: This article primarily mentions Office Ally as this is our claims processor.
-You can alternatively use Trizetto, you'd simply need to follow the same setup steps, except access the Trizetto integration at the following address when signed in to IntakeQ: https://intakeq.com/#/trizetto/settings
+You can alternatively use TriZetto, you'd simply need to follow the same setup steps, except access the TriZetto integration option when starting.

 Integrating IntakeQ with Office Ally will allow you to submit claims to insurance without leaving your IntakeQ account.
 Additionally, IntakeQ will capture the EOB (Explanation of Benefits) from your payers as they become available and automatically allocate insurance payments to claims and appointments.
 Office Ally has a very extensive payers list and it's quite likely that all your electronic claims can be submitted through them.

 Note: At the time of this writing, IntakeQ does not offer support for secondary or institutional claims.

 Before starting the integration process, we encourage you to become familiar with our Claims module.
 The following article will give you a thorough overview of how to create claims: How to Create a Claim

 Before connecting IntakeQ to Office Ally, Secure FTP access needs to be enabled in your Office Ally account.
 Currently, this is done by contacting their support.
 Additionally, in order for IntakeQ to receive insurance payment information and keep the claim status up-to-date, you will need to ask them to enable ERA and 277CA reports.

 Here's a template email you can send to Office Ally.

 It typically takes 24-48 hours for Office Ally to enable SFTP access, and they will likely give you instructions on how have ERA reports enabled for each payer.
 Some payers require pre-enrollment, which will require you to submit a form.
 We recommend doing that as soon as possible because some payers take 30+ days to enable ERA reports.